Marine veteran who fatally choked NYC subway rider Jordan Neely is freed pending trial

 “No one on that train asked Jordan: ‘What’s wrong, how can I help you?'”
 Mills said, urging New Yorkers in a similar situation: “Don’t attack.
 Don’t choke.
 Don’t kill.
 Don’t take someone’s life.
 Don’t take someone’s loved one from them because they’re in a bad place.”

-The Manhattan district attorney's office had investigated the case for several days before deciding to file charges, in part to try to learn what happened aboard the train in the moments before Penny moved to restrain Neely.
-Prosecutors did not immediately explain why they decided criminal charges were warranted.
+The Manhattan district attorney's office waited to file charges in part because prosecutors wanted to learn more about what happened aboard the train in the moments before Penny moved to restrain Neely.
+The delay helped fuel protests in the city.
+Some people climbed down to subway tracks, disrupting service and leading to arrests.

-Neely's death prompted protests in the city.
-On Wednesday, New York City Mayor Eric Adams, who had earlier said the investigation needed time to play out, gave an address in which he said Neely's death shouldn't have happened.

 A second-degree manslaughter charge in New York will require the jury to find that a person has engaged in reckless conduct that creates an unjustifiable risk of death, and then consciously disregards that risk.